AT&T Internet: 5 Things To Know Before You Sign Up

 AT&T doesn’t require annual contracts with any of its home internet plans.
 You can cancel any home internet plan at any time without having to worry about early termination fees.

 Unfortunately, all of AT&T’s internet plans are subject to a professional installation fee of up to $99.
-Free self-installation may be an option depending on the plan you purchase and where you live, but if you opt for AT&T Fiber or Fixed Wireless Internet, you’ll likely have to have a professional install the equipment.
+However, free self-installation may be an option depending on the plan you purchase and where you live.

 Despite the startup cost, there aren’t many monthly fees added to your bill afterward.
 But taxes aren’t included in the plan price, so you can expect to see them show up on your bill.
 Of course, the amount varies by area.

 There is no equipment rental fee for AT&T internet, but if you need a Wi-Fi extender, AT&T will charge you $10 monthly to rent one.
-Otherwise, the antenna for fixed wireless service and the gateway device is included for customers.
+Otherwise, any necessary equipment is included for customers.
 However, if you don’t return the equipment after you’ve ended your service, you could face a non-return fee of $150 or more.

 You can see a complete breakdown of all potential fees and charges from AT&T internet on the website here.